1. What methods do you use to modify animal behavior?

 If you have a particular behaviorist that you want to work with, that’s great!
 You can email that specialist directly from our Meet the Team page in order to schedule a consultation.

 Otherwise, once a request is received we will review it and assign a behaviorist who is best suited for your case.
-Depending on the Training Plan, more than one behaviorist may work with your pet in order to best address the behavior.
+Depending on the situation, more than one behaviorist may work with your pet in order to best address the behavior.

 7. Will you train my animal for me?